sfc-gh-dcole/SnowConvertDDLExportScripts/Oracle/README.md

-﻿# Oracle Exporter
+﻿# Oracle DDL Export Scripts

-We’re excited to introduce Oracle Exporter, a simple tool to help exporting your Oracle Code so it can be migrated to Snowflake.
+This repository provides some simple scripts to help exporting your Oracle code so it can be migrated to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://www.mobilize.net/products/database-migrations/snowconvert)

 ## Version